robinpellegrims/pellegrims/apps/pellegrims-dev/content/snippets/nextjs-tailwindcss-styles-are-lost-in-production-mode.md

 ---
-title: "Next.js tailwindcss styles are lost in production mode"
+title: 'Next.js tailwindcss styles are lost in production mode'
-description: "When building a NextJs 11 application in production mode, all the tailwindcss styling is lost."
+description: 'When building a NextJs 11 application in production mode, all the tailwindcss styling is lost.'
-date: "2021-11-02"
+date: '2021-11-02'
-tags: ["next.js", "tailwindcss"]
+tags: ['next.js', 'tailwindcss']
 published: true
 ---